Cleveland Railway (England): Extension of the line to Normanby

 The line was substantially completed by the spring of 1861.
 It consisted of two linked private railways running through the estates of Ward Jackson and Captain Chaloner of Guisborough.
 A bridge was constructed in March 1861 to carry Chaloner's section of the line over the M&GR just outside Guisborough station, bypassing the town to connect with the Cleveland Railway's existing eastbound line to Skinningrove.
 A fresh act of Parliament, the Cleveland Railway Act 1861 (24 & 25 Vict. c. clxxxiii), was passed in July 1861 to authorise the Cleveland Railway Company to operate the new line.
-Although the S&D was still vehemently opposed, Parliament had by now tired of the disputes between the companies and passed the act over the objections of the S&D.
+Although the S&DR was still vehemently opposed, Parliament had by now tired of the disputes between the companies and passed the act over the objections of the S&DR.

 The line was opened on 23 November 1861, with a total length of 13 mi running from Skelton Mine to Normanby Jetty.
 Crossing the gorge at Slapewath on the eight-arched Waterfall Viaduct, which still stands today, it skirted the south-west of Guisborough and crossed Chapel Beck on wooden viaducts.
 From there it ran on a nearly straight embankment across the fields west of Guisborough before curving northwards to Normanby through a gap in the Eston Hills.
 Branch lines and tramways connected the line to a number of mines along its route.
 It had no passenger stations and did not offer any passenger services, despite the poor connections from Guisborough that had caused so much discontent with the M&GR.